 President and CEO

-Kawasaki Kisen Kaisha, Ltd. ("K" LINE) is pleased to share our Fiscal Year 2012 consolidated financial results and our estimates for full-year financial position for Fiscal 2013 that ends March 31, 2014, together with notice regarding payment of dividend.
+Kawasaki Kisen Kaisha, Ltd. ("K" LINE) is pleased to share with you our First Half (April-September) Fiscal Year 2013 consolidated financial status, and full-year financial position for Fiscal 2013 together with notice regarding payment of dividend.

 Unit: Billion Yen